simagyari/simagyari.github.io/pyqgistutorial/tutorialtwo.md

 We can observe the type() of a layer to decide if they are vector or raster.
 Every layer has a .type() method which returns 0 for vector, 1 for raster layers.

 **TASK: iterating over each element of the dictionary, construct an if statement that recognises, and clips vector layers, sets their name, then outputs them to the map.
-It should do the same with rasters.**
+It should do the same with rasters.
+Be careful to set all the layers you want to clip visible!**

 ![Image of the clipped outputs](images/t2_clipped.png "Outputs clipped with the Wharfe basin")